 Since this was one of my earlier projects, I learned the importance of font hierarchy and using color sparingly.
 At one point, I turned to mocking designs in black-and-white to focus on the message, not the UI.

 Throughout the above processes, we conducted several rounds of user testing.
-There were two takeaways that I have apply to all projects now.
+There were two takeaways that I now apply to all projects.

 First, there is one group of stakeholders that is typically overlooked in product design: